bifromqio/bifromq-docs/website/docs/06_plugin/5_plugin_practice.md

             Thread.currentThread().setContextClassLoader(targetLoader);
             // Initialize dependencies here
             dependenciesInit();
-        }finally {
+        } finally {
             Thread.currentThread().setContextClassLoader(originalLoader);
         }
     }
 }
 ```

-## Organize Plugin Directory Correctly
+## Properly Organize the Plugin Directory
-When developing plugins, ensure that there are no unrelated jar files in the plugin directory.
-[pf4j](https://pf4j.org) (Plugin Framework for Java) recursively checks jar files in the plugin directory, and unrelated jars
-may cause PF4J validation errors.

-Keeping the plugin directory clean and containing only the necessary jar files ensures smooth plugin loading and
-avoids any conflicts or validation issues.
+When developing plugins, ensure there are no unrelated jar files in the plugin directory. [pf4j](https://pf4j.org) recursively checks jar files in the plugin directory, and unrelated jars may lead to PF4J validation errors.
+Keeping the plugin directory clean and containing only necessary jar files ensures smooth plugin loading and prevents conflicts or validation issues.